chenq9901-logic/chenq9901-logic.github.io/Teaching/topology_2025.md

   - Jan 24: Q&A session from 15:00 to 16:00, in Room L1.12, Lab 42.
 - Week 4: Group presentations + guest lecture(s).
   - Jan 27: Lecture on Modal Logic of Space by Nick at 14:00.
 Location: B0.204.
-  - Group presentations will be in this week.
+  - Jan 29 & 31: Group presentations.

 ### Homework Assignments

-The will be three homework assignments.
+There will be three homework assignments.
 To submit them, please send it to me at: [q.chen2@uva.nl](mailto:q.chen2@uva.nl).

 - [Assignment 1 (Updated:2025.1.7)](/Teaching/Topo-HW1.pdf)
 - [Assignment 2 (Updated:2025.1.7)](/Teaching/Topo-HW2.pdf)